-Each participant with receive short one-on-one training sessions.
+Each participant with receive short one-on-one canine coaching sessions.

 $25 per class

 Want to brush up on your pet's social skills.
-Join us every Sunday for a social pack walk.
+Join us every weekly for a social pack walks.
 All dogs are welcome!
 Each week we select a different park to investigate.
 Watch our calendar to see the next opportunity!

-These larger outings offer minimal opportunity for one-on-one training time, but overall guidance provided.
+These larger outings offer minimal opportunity for one-on-one canine coaching time, but overall guidance provided.

 $10 per class